abc1199281/DSP_lab/Ch7_FilterDesignTechniques/Middle_WindowEffect/Readme.md

 # [Middle] Why is it a bad idea to filter by zeroing out FFT bins?

+**Main Scope: Chapter 7.5.0-7.5.2, Chapter 10.1-3**

 The complexity of DFT/IDFT using FFT/IFFT is only n*log2n whereas the complexity of convolution is n square.
 Then, why do we need to learn so many methods to design a filter?
 Why is it a bad idea to filter by zeroing out FFT bins?
 This question might be the most confusing one when learning DSP.